-9.1 The Glazier guarantees that the product of all Services provided shall be free from any and all defects for a period of 12 months following completion of the Job.
+9.1 The Glazier guarantees that the product of all new installation services provided shall be free from any and all defects for a period of 12 months following completion of the Job.

 9.2 If any defects in the product of the Services appears during the guarantee period set out in sub-Clause 9.1 the Glazier shall rectify any and all such defects at no cost to the Customer.

 - Data Protection

 10.1 All personal information that the Glazier may use will be collected, processed, and held in accordance with the provisions of EU Regulation 2016/679 General Data Protection Regulation (“GDPR”) and the Customer’s rights under the GDPR.

 10.2 For complete details of the Glazier’s collection, processing, storage, and retention of personal data including, but not limited to, the purpose(s) for which personal data is used, the legal basis or bases for using it, details of the Customer’s rights and how to exercise them, and personal data sharing (where applicable), please refer to the Glazier’s Privacy Notice.

 11.1 Except as provided by sub-Clause 11.2 or as authorised in writing by the other Party, each Party shall, at all times during the continuance of the Agreement and for 5 years after its termination:

 11.1.1 keep confidential all Confidential Information;

 11.1.2 not disclose any Confidential Information to any other party;